edgedb/edgedb/docs/intro/quickstart/workflow.rst

 .. edb:split-section::

-  Now that we've made our changes, we can create a migration to apply the changes to the database, and we'll see that it also regenerates the query builder files.
+  Now that you've made your changes, create a migration to apply the changes to the database, and you will see that it also regenerates the query builder files.

   .. code-block:: sh